Covid vaccines need to be more accessible for workers who can't easily take time off, expert says. Or the US may face a winter surge - KTVZ

 With slowing vaccination rates across the country, the US will need to shift its strategy toward local accessibility to get out of the Covid-19 pandemic, Dr. Anthony Fauci said.

 President Joe Biden announced a plan Tuesday to administer at least one dose of vaccine to 70% of the nation’s adult population by July 4, a target date some officials have set for a full reopening.
-But vaccine hesitancy and appointment and information accessibility disparity could get in the way.
+But vaccine hesitancy and disparity in the accessibility of appointments and information could get in the way.

 And the vaccination rates have been falling: Where there was once an average of more than 3 million doses administered per day, the US Centers for Disease Control and Prevention data shows the seven-day average has fallen to 2.5 million per day.